ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

        :ref:`normalization unit <normalization-units>`.
 This may be triggered by, for instance, the ``buffer_wbinvl1`` instruction.

-     - Invalidations per normalization unit
+     - Invalidations per :ref:`normalization unit <normalization-units>`

    * - L1-L2 Bandwidth